Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 ## <a id="console"></a>console object is present

 The `console` object will be added to the window object with empty `log` and `error` methods, if the browser does not support it.
-This is important for output of the error message.
+This is important for output of the error message and diagnostic information.

 ## <a id="console-log-bind"></a>console.log is a bind-able function

-The `console.log` and `.error` functions will be replaced, if the browser does not allow to use the bind method with these functions.
+The `console.log` and `console.error` functions will be replaced, if the browser does not allow to use the bind method with these functions.

 ## <a id="apply-typed-array"></a>Function.prototype.apply accepts typed array